 After our success last summer making homemade pizza for the first time, we thought it was time to throw another pie on The Big Green Egg.
 The Egg really acts like a wood burning oven and produces amazing pizza.
 We used our recipe from the A16 Food + Wine cookbook again.
 The result was a bubbly, crispy crust with a nice yeasty, almost sourdough taste.
 My husband isn't a big pizza or pasta fan, but he ate almost two pizzas!
 The dough freezes amazingly well, so all you have to do is thaw it in the fridge then let it rise for two hours under a moist towel on a lightly floured surface.

-Here's the recipe form the cookbook:
+Here's the recipe from the cookbook:

 1⁄4 teaspoon active dry yeast